 The best you can do is get a note attached to your credit report saying that you have paid off the debt; a default listing cannot be removed just because the debt has subsequently been paid.
 Default listings stay on your credit report for five years from the date of listing, unless the default is classified as a “serious credit infringement”, in which case the listing will remain for seven years.
 The most common instance of such a classification is termed a “clearout”, where the debtor has moved house without notifying the creditor, who is thus unable to contact the debtor.

-The most common credit reporting agency used by financial institutions is Veda Advantage Ltd (previously called Baycorp Advantage).
-When you apply for a loan, most financial institutions will run a “credit check” on you by accessing your credit file at Veda Advantage.
+The two credit reporting agencies most commonly used by financial institutions are Veda Advantage and Dunn & Bradstreet.
+When you apply for a loan, most financial institutions will run a “credit check” on you by accessing your credit file at one of these credit reporting agencies.
 If default listings are on your report, it may become harder for you to obtain credit in the future.
-Dun & Bradstreet is another important credit reporting agency for consumers.

 Listings are automatically made on your credit report if: